General Statement: 2026

 Bio

 Karl Goulet was born and raised in northwest Connecticut.
 He received his Bachelor of Fine Arts Degree from the Hartford Art School, University of Hartford, in 2014.
-In 2012 Goulet began an internship at Five Points Gallery, where he has grown through the ranks and is currently the full-time Gallery Director and co-curator at Five Points Gallery, the flagship location of the Five Points Center for the Visual Arts.
+In 2012 Goulet began an internship at Five Points Gallery, where he has grown through the ranks and is currently the full-time Gallery Director and Co-Curator at Five Points Gallery, the flagship location of the Five Points Center for the Visual Arts.
 As a curator, Goulet has helped put together over 100 group and solo exhibitions at Five Points Gallery, working alongside hundreds of artists from across the world.
-Outside of Five Points, Goulet has served as juror and curator for multiple exhibitions throughout CT including, spaces such as The Warner Theatre, Melanie Carr Gallery, Trinity Community Gallery, etc. With his close connections to the arts in Connecticut, Goulet has had the opportunity to work with the DECD, Connecticut Office of the Arts, as a juror for Public Art in 2018 and as a judge for the Litchfield Hills Creative Awards in 2019.
+Outside of Five Points, he has served as juror and curator for multiple exhibitions throughout CT including, spaces such as The Warner Theatre, Melanie Carr Gallery, Trinity Parish Community Gallery, etc. With his close connections to the arts in Connecticut, Goulet has had the opportunity to work with the DECD, Connecticut Office of the Arts, as a juror for Public Art in 2018 and as a judge for the Litchfield Hills Creative Awards in 2019.
 Also in 2019, he was selected to speak on a three-person panel on the role of artists in the community and as an artist and activist at the University of Hartford’s Alumni Forum.
+He currently serves on the UofH Hartford Art School’s Board of Corporators.

-As an emerging-exhibiting artist, Goulet creates work across multiple disciplines including painting, drawing, sculpture, and mixed media.
+As an emerging-exhibiting artist, Karl creates work that spans multiple disciplines including painting, drawing, sculpture, and mixed media.
 Drawn to the physicality of materials, and with a love of process, he creates layered abstract forms that embody concepts of identity and memory.
-Goulet has exhibited his work nationally He is a member of the Five Points Launchpad.
+He has exhibited his work nationally and is currently a member of the Five Points Launchpad, where he shares a studio.
 In 2021, he was awarded an Emerging Recognition Fellowship Award from the Connecticut Office of the Arts.

 Curriculum Vitae